Jasmine-Breeze27/1701QCA-Assessment2/index.md

 ![Image](stereoneopixelringvumeter.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because the LED's react to a change in the device.
+In the mood cube the change would be orientation, whereas in the uv meter, it is the dials on the back.

 ### Related project 4 ###
 Virtual Arduino Tennis